Notes on the Geography of Peninsular India: Cuttack

 In the hallway, a photo worth a thousand words.

 A local wedding hall.

 On the wall, another picture worth a thousand words.

 A later generation, not quite so toughened-up.

 And still later, Nandini Satpathy, a Communist-turned-Congress firebrand, long-serving member of the Orissa legislature, and twice chief minister of the state.
-She died at Cuttack in 2000.
+She died at Bhubaneshwar in 2006.

 Back in town: an old mansion.

 Streetside business: bicycle repair.